 Medical cannabis in Michigan was expanded upon in the summer of 2018 after the state approved eleven new measures for cannabis patients.
-But what’s the deal with the recreational side of things?
+But is pot legal in Michigan?

 This guide provides insight into some of the most common Michigan cannabis business questions we receive and clarifies how the Great Lake State’s cannabis industry will operate.

 If you have any questions about establishing, organizing, or growing your cannabusiness, our Michigan cannabis CPAs are here for you.
 Contact us today to learn more about how we can help.

 We recently published an article discussing how to start a cannabis business in Michigan.
 But once you get past starting a dispensary in Michigan, you’ll need to understand how the laws surrounding these operations work to remain compliant.

 In November 2018, Michigan’s voters approved the Regulation and Taxation of Marijuana Act.
 The state then became the 10th state in the US to legalize recreational cannabis.

 While medical marijuana was legalized in Michigan in 2008, the state lacked dispensary allowances.
 But with the new legislation, Michigan established a framework for licensing and operating medical marijuana dispensaries in Michigan.
 Michigan calls its dispensary operations “provisioning centers.”

 New legislation put the Michigan Marijuana Regulatory Agency (MRA) in charge of overseeing cannabis business licensing in Michigan.
 At first, they announced they’d only accept license applications from currently licensed medical marijuana dispensary operators for the initial 24 months.
 However, starting in March 2021, Michigan began accepting applications for recreational cannabis licensing opportunities from ganjapreneurs who’d never held a medical marijuana license before.